inttter/create-ps/README.md

 ## Why?

-**It saves time.** I don't want to repeatedly create new files that I know I'm going to want to make every time I want to make a new package.
+**It saves time.** I don't want to repeatedly create new files that I know I might possibly want to make every time I want to make a new package.
 Toggling which files I want and don't want makes this faster than manually creating the files and folders.

 ## Installation